DZakh/rescript-schema/docs/js-usage.md

 S.parseOrThrow(numberWithRandomDefault, undefined); // => 0.7223408162401552
 ```

-Conceptually, this is how **rescript-struct** processes default values:
+Conceptually, this is how **rescript-schema** processes default values:

 1. If the input is `undefined`, the default value is returned
 2. Otherwise, the data is parsed using the base schema